pyrotek45/avon/tutorial/SECURITY.md

 Avon is designed with security as a core principle.
 This document explains the security measures implemented and how to use Avon safely.

+> **💡 Using `--git` Safely:** The `--git` flag fetches templates from GitHub's raw content API.
+Only use `--git` with repositories you trust.
+Review the template code before deploying, especially when using templates from unknown sources.
+The `--git` flag is a powerful feature for sharing templates, but always verify the source.

 ## Security Principles

 1. **Path Isolation**: Prevent access to files outside the deployment root